AstrobioMike/AstrobioMike.github.io/bash/bash_intro_binder.md

 <br>

 # Important note!
-**Keep in mind, none of this is about memorization.
-It may seem counterintuitive, but the little details aren't important.
-What matters is starting to build a mental framework of the foundational rules and concepts.
-That equips us to figure out the things we need to do, when we need to do them!**
+**Maybe the most important thing to keep in mind here is that this is all about *exposure*, not memorization or mastering anything.
+Don't worry about the details.
+At first we just need to starting building a mental framework of the foundational rules and concepts.
+That equips us to figure out the things we need to, when we need to do them 🙂 **

 <center>Here's a high-resolution timelapse of my ongoing journey:</center>
 <center><img src="{{ site.url }}/images/mike_philosophy2.png" title="Don't worry about every little detail!"></center>